aberke/moral-machine-simulation/README.md

 The simulation uses data from the 2017 National Household Survey (NHTS) responses.
 This data* is used to derive a synthetic population (used as the agents), as well as a decision tree that determines the mobility choices (car/bike/walk/shared transit) for the agents in the model.

-For data science details and implementation, see: https://github.com/CityScope/CS_activityBased *The subset of data used is for people living in the New York + Newark areas (CBSA 35620).
+For data science details and implementation, see: https://github.com/CityScope/CS_activityBased *The subset of data used is for people living in CBSA 14460: The Boston-Cambridge-Quincy, MA-NH metropolitan area.

 ### Agents